 Helena’s debut picture book “The Turtle Ship” will be published on June 5, 2018 by Lee & Low, the largest publisher of multicultural/diverse books in the United States.
 Based in New York City, Lee & Low has a wonderful and important mission, to publish diverse stories that all children can enjoy.

-Helena has lived abroad in both Asia and Europe, and likes to draw from her travel experiences for story ideas.
 As a college student at Yale, she majored in English (no surprise), and then went on to U.C.
 Berkeley for law school (again, no surprise, since so many English majors end up in law school).
-Afterwards, she worked at a large firm in San Francisco, and though she enjoyed her time there and met some really brilliant people, she quickly realized that she wanted to work in a creative industry.
+Afterwards, she worked at a large firm in San Francisco, and though she enjoyed her time there and met some brilliant people, she quickly realized she wanted to work in a creative industry.

 And that’s how she landed back in her hometown, to work in the movie industry and to be closer to family.
 Working for a storytelling organization has been the perfect alignment of her creative interests with her professional training.
 During her first few years back in L.A., Helena attended U.S.C. as a part-time evening student and received her MFA degree in creative writing through a joint program between U.S.C. and the Vermont College of Fine Arts.